theobald-software/kb.theobald-software.github.io/content/_yunio/integration-scenario-with-yunio-and-the-ai-builder.md

 In the SAP system an incoming invoice for a previously created purchase order is booked.

 ### Prerequisites
-- When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is needed to tunnel the connection e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
+- When integrating services from a local yunIO installation with a cloud hosted platform like Power Automate, a gateway is to tunnel the connection is recommended, e.g., the [**Microsoft On-premises data gateway**](https://docs.microsoft.com/en-us/data-integration/gateway/).
-You decide which gateway solution you want to use.
-Install and configure the gateway.
+For more information about yunIO networking settings, see [yunIO Networking Scenarios](https://kb.theobald-software.com/yunio/networking).
 - The process for incoming invoice creation must be customized and ready to use in SAP.
 - Test the BAPI/function call in SAP with transaction SE37 before building the web service.
 Note which parameters are needed for the call.